Poovarasan-suj/Python/README.md

  You can find the practice scripts inside the `Day2/` folder:
 - `function.py` – Function basics and usage
 - `module.py` – Creating and importing your own module

+---

+## Day 3 – Python: Environment Variables & Command-Line Arguments

+Topics Covered:

+* Accessing environment variables using `os.getenv()`
+* Setting environment variables temporarily in the terminal
+* Using `os.environ` to set variables within Python (for testing)
+* Real-world use cases: Storing API keys, DB URLs, and user-specific data
+* Understanding `sys.argv` for command-line arguments
+* Accessing arguments passed from the terminal

+You can find the practice scripts inside the `Day3/` folder:

+* `env_variables.py` – Working with environment variables
+* `command_line_args.py` – Handling command-line inputs

+---

 ## About Me